Blog

 • Reputational impact from reviews and platform metrics

-Insurance implications: Marketplace sellers typically need compliant General Liability Insurance and Product Liability Insurance, clean certificates of insurance, and limits that meet platform thresholds.
+Insurance implications: Marketplace sellers typically need compliant General Liability Insurance and Product Liability Insurance, clean Certificates of Insurance, and limits that meet platform thresholds.
 Gaps or delays in proof of coverage can directly disrupt sales.
+Selling on more than one platform at once, which is common, adds a step most sellers miss: each platform's requirement covers what that platform asks for, not necessarily inventory sitting at your own warehouse or a third-party fulfillment center.
+That's a separate coverage question, addressed below.

 Primary Risks: Billing practices, customer trust, and regulatory exposure